This Boise school’s roof leaked, and it had a groundhog problem. A bond changed that.

 There are also six murals spread across the school’s hallways, each with a different theme.
 One is of the solar system.
 Another is of a chemistry set.
 One of Uhlorn’s favorites has faded pictures of students from year’s past as background to the school’s logo and mascot.

+“(The old building) leaked.
+It had bugs.
+The carpet was ripped up,” Jones said. “(Today) was like, ‘Oh my gosh, this is so bright.
+This is so beautiful.’
+You had a good feeling walking in.”

-In addition to aesthetics, however, are upgrades that the school made for more practical reasons.
+In addition to aesthetics are upgrades that the school made for more practical reasons.

-With school safety being of the utmost importance, particularly since events such as the shooting at Parkland High School, the old Amity was lacking.
+With school safety being of the utmost importance, particularly since events such as the shooting at Stoneman Douglas High School, the old Amity was lacking.

 The new building requires badge access for entry to nearly all of its doors.
 Upon entrance through the school’s main doors, visitors will have their identifications run through a database for a background check before being allowed to proceed into the actual school.
 A single button can lock down the entire school and its door entry system.

-“In this day an age, knowing what has happened around the nation … this is a building that is much more safe from a security standpoint that that building ever was,” Boise School District spokesman Dan Hollar said.
+“In this day and age, knowing what has happened around the nation … this is a building that is much more safe from a security standpoint than that (former) building ever was,” Boise School District spokesman Dan Hollar said.

 Even the location of Uhlorn’s office was taken into account.
 In the old building, visitors went by two classrooms, the cafeteria and a preschool before ever reaching her office, which was located in the middle of the school.
 Uhlorn’s new office is located at the front of the new building, where she can see each and every person who walks in.